Bachelor of Psychological Sciences (Honours)

 Pathways for future study

-Should you meet the academic criteria in your undergraduate course, this honours course will help you on the path to becoming a registered psychologist, or provide you the pathway to a research or academic career in psychology.
+Should you meet the academic criteria in your undergraduate course, the Bachelor of Psychological Science (Honours) course will help you on the path to becoming a registered psychologist, or provide you the pathway to a research or academic career in psychology.